Skip to content

 print(' Value =', x)

-# Get number of set elements
+# Getting the number of elements in the set

-print('Number of set elements:', len(s))
+print('Number of elements in the set:', len(s))

-# Remove duplicates from list
+# Removing duplicates from list

 l = [1, 1, 2, 3, 4, 4, 4, 5, 6]

-print('Remove duplicates from list:', list(set(l)))
+print('Removing duplicates from list:', list(set(l)))

 Output: